Cracker (term): Pejorative usage

 One usage of the term "crackers" from 1783 described men who "descended from convicts that were transported from Great Britain to Virginia at different times, and inherit so much profligacy from their ancestors, that they are the most abandoned set of men on earth."

 In his 1790 memoirs, Benjamin Franklin referred to "a race of runnagates and crackers, equally wild and savage as the Indians" who inhabit the "desert[ed] woods and mountains."

 In his 1964 speech "The Ballot or the Bullet", Malcolm X used the term "cracker" in a pejorative context.
 In one passage, he remarked, "It's time for you and me to stop sitting in this country, letting some cracker senators, Northern crackers and Southern crackers, sit there in Washington, D.C., and come to a conclusion in their mind that you and I are supposed to have civil rights.
 There's no white man going to tell me anything about my rights."

 On November 29, 1993, in a speech given at Kean College in New Jersey, Nation of Islam spokesman Khalid Abdul Muhammad called Pope John Paul II "a no good cracker".

 In 2012, in Jacksonville, Florida, Michael Dunn murdered Jordan Davis in an argument over loud music coming from a car.
 Dunn alleged that he had heard the word "cracker" coming from the vehicle occupied by high school-age teenagers.
 This claim, along with other details in Dunn's testimony, was not substantiated by other witnesses in the criminal proceedings.

+It is sometimes referred by the euphemistic contraction "C-word".